Huawei-APAC-Professional-Services/hfa-workshop/workshop/content/06_HFA_Network_Configuration.md

 ![er03](./images/network/003_network_er_04.png)
 17. Change to  `hfa/HFA-Network-workloads` directory
 18. Open `obs.tfbackend` file to configure terraform backend
-19. Change the `bucket` parameters to the name of the bucket that you created in the [Account Initialization](./02_Account_Initialization.md#create-a-obs-bucket-for-terraform-state-storage)
+19. Only change the `bucket` parameters to the name of the bucket that you created in the [Account Initialization](./02_Account_Initialization.md#create-a-obs-bucket-for-terraform-state-storage)
 20. Open `terraform.tfvars` file to configure input variables
 21. Change `hfa_terraform_state_bucket` to match your environment, you can leave all the cidr as it is if you don't have specific requirements.